jay-hood/campaign_finance_testing/Db/MySQL/Readme.md

 *Answer:* Write up a new SQL script, with a prefix of "`SQL_<nnn>_`", where `<nnn>` is the next number in seqence after the last script.
 After that prefix, the rest of the file name can be (briefly) descriptive of the change.   e.g. "`SQL_002_Add_election_type.sql`"

 ### Question: What if I need to make a change to an existing column (defined in a prior script)?
 *Answer:*  Generally you'd still write up a new script, as described above, so that once all the scripts have been run in sequence, you wind up with the DB structure you need.
+If you just edit an existing script, another developer who already ran that script might assume his DB is updated because there are no new scripts.